Brand Name: Farxiga

 There are no known drug interactions.
 It does not interact with metformin (Glucophage), pioglitazone (Actos), sitagliptin (Januvia), glimepiride (Amaryl), simvastatin (Zocor), or hydrochlorothiazide (Microzide).

-What is the price of Farxiga
+What is the cost of Farxiga?

 The price of Farxiga at the local pharmacy for both 5 mg and 10 mg tablets is about $11.57 per tablet and $343.99 for a 30 day supply (30 tablets).